People

 Primary advisor: Dr. Alison G. Power

-I am interested in studying the effects of drought on grassland plant communities.
+Research Interests: I am interested in studying the effects of drought on grassland plant communities.
 I am also interested in plant virus and drought interactions in non-crop grass hosts.
 I am currently studying how viral disease prevalence may be amplified or diluted by biodiversity in unmanaged plant communities.

 Jasmine S. Peters (She/her/hers)